guilgautier/DPPy/docs/finite_dpps/exact_sampling.rst

 3. Recently, :cite:`DeCaVa19` have also proposed an alternative method to get exact samples: first sample an intermediate distribution and correct the bias by thinning the intermediate sample using a carefully designed DPP.
 This approach does not require a Cholesky/Eigen-decomposition of the DPP, but the runtime instead scale with the expected sample size of the DPP (see :ref:`finite_dpps_number_of_points`).
 It is presented in Section :ref:`finite_dpps_exact_sampling_intermediate_sampling_method`.
 A more refined procedure based on this approach was introduced in :cite:`CaDeVa20` for k-DPP sampling.

+In general, for small :math:`N` (i.e. less than 1000) spectral or cholesky samplers are recommended for numerical stability.
+For larger :math:`N` (i.e. up to millions) and moderate :math:`k` (i.e. in the hundreds) intermediate sampling is recommended for scalability.

 The following table summarizes the complexity of all exact samplers currently available, where the expected sample size :math:`\mathbb{E}[|X|]` is equal to :math:`k` for k-DPPs and :math:`d_{\text{eff}}` for random-sized DPPs.